rvcas/potions/README.md

 * `mix escript.build`
 * `./potions ingredients`

-*Note: installing elixir with give you the mix command*
+*Note: installing elixir will give you the mix command*